mxmou/customize-scratch/README.md

 ## Scratch 3.0 look for old parts of the website

 Scratch 3.0 look and feel for old parts of the website (My Stuff, forums ...).
 You need a browser extension to install it, such as [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne).
+Some parameters are customizable.

 [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-00adad.svg)](https://raw.githubusercontent.com/mxmou/customize-scratch/master/scratchr2.user.css)